CowDogMoo/taskfile-templates/aws/README.md

 - The `cleanup-kms` task only targets keys without a Name tag
 - The `cleanup-efs` task will first delete all mount targets before deleting the file system
+- The `cleanup-bucket` task will permanently delete matching buckets and their contents
+- The `cleanup-iam` task handles the complex dependencies between IAM resources before deletion
 - All tasks include appropriate error handling
 - Use caution with deletion tasks as they can permanently remove AWS resources
 - Consider using `AWS_PROFILE` environment variable to specify different AWS profiles
+- Always use `DRY_RUN=true` first with deletion tasks to verify which resources will be affected